 Wow.... but how do you choose?

 How could it be that there are so many brands available?
-It is like a whole world of fluffyness that you had no idea ever existed until you had a baby!
+It is like a whole world of fluffiness that you had no idea ever existed until you had a baby!

-You start doing a bit of research and before you know it you are hooked on cloth nappies and generally really quite confused.
-Your other half cant understand your obcession with the little fluffy things you are sitting on the internet looking at for hours on end.
+You start doing a bit of research and before you know it you are hooked on cloth nappies and generally quite confused.
+Your other half can’t understand your obsession with the little fluffy things you are sitting on the internet looking at for hours on end.